 2. Polygon modeling

-Polygon technique is similar to box modeling; it starts with a simple shape or a single vertex and works piece by piece.
-The emphasis on this technique is to work on the vertices and edges in a detailing way.
+The polygon technique is similar to box modeling; it starts with a simple shape or a single vertex and works piece by piece.
+The emphasis of this technique is to work on the vertices and edges in a detailing way.
 This type of 3D modeling is perfect for hard surface objects that have more organic shapes.
-This technique uses quads to create objects, and hence, it uses the same tools with box modeling only with a big emphasis on creating natural characteristics.
+This technique uses quads to create objects, and hence, it uses the same tools as box modeling only with a big emphasis on creating natural characteristics.
 Subdivision can help in smoothing the geometry of objects.

 3. Nurbs modeling